xcollantes/portfolio/README.md

 ## Adding a new article

+### Page registering

-1. Create a Markdown file under `blogs/`.
-This will be the path used in the URL of the article page without the `.md` extension.
+1. Create a Markdown file under `pages/blogs/`.
+This will be the path used in the URL of the article page without `pages/` and the `.md` extension.

    - Use all lowercase
    - Use hyphens and not underscores

+1. Check the `blog_utils/filters.ts` file to make sure your desired filters are included and labeled properly.
+These are the filter options a user can filter preview cards by. **The tag MUST match exactly the `tagIds` in the Markdown file to be included in a filter.**

+### Article header

 1. Add a YAML metadata section to the top of the Markdown file.
 See `portfolio/blog_utils/process_blogs.ts` under `MetadataType` for fields required and available.

+1. The `title` field is the header of the entire article.
+1. Make sure the `cardPageLink` field is the path to the article found in the repository without the `pages/` directory.

-   The `tagsId` field can be specified a list `tagIds: [tag1, tag2]` or button list:
+1. The `tagsId` field can be specified a list `tagIds: [tag1, tag2]` or button list:

    ```yaml